vkbo/novelWriter/docs/source/int_howto.rst

    If you add separate files for chapters and scenes, the chapter file is the perfect place to add such text.
-Separating chapter and scene files also allows you to make scene files child documents of the chapter (added in novelWriter 2.0).
+Separating chapter and scene files also allows you to make scene files child documents of the chapter.

+   .. versionadded:: 2.0

 .. dropdown:: Distinguishing Soft and Hard Scene Breaks
    :animate: fade-in-slide-down